Hell-Ion-the-Weeb/Log/README.md

 # Logger
- Logs every visible message from all of the channels and servers directly into your console or your desired discord channel.
+ Logs every visible message from all of the channels and servers that it joined directly into your console or your desired discord channel.